All Episodes

 It's the National Organization of Circumcision Information Resource Centers.

-They they want to eliminate circumcision.
+They want to eliminate circumcision.

-Uh, at least up to age 18.
+At least up to age 18.

 After that, you can choose to be circumcised on your own on your 19th birthday.

-Keep your hands off our penises.
+Citizens of San Francisco, keep your hands off our penises.

 Shalom, Cleveland, Ohio.